'The Room' Full Movie Review

 Why Watch The Room?

 Cult movies….
-If you google the term, a few movies, are listed time and time again.
+If you google the term, some movies come up time and time again.
 Most are generally good movies or have qualities that are good or actors that are good and so, over time - they create their own status, so to speak.
 Me personally I would rate Donnie Darko, Clerks (The Original not the sequel) and Dazed and Confused as among some that deserve the title.
 This movie, however, is up there in the vein of Sharknado (whatever I don’t care if it’s going on to make more and more sequels, it was awful and I hope to never have to sit through it again.)

-The Room's main man is a guy called Tommy Wiseau ….. never heard of him??
-You’re not alone!
-Wiseau, the man, is a little bit of a mystery but if you need a reason to watch a movie that reached cult status for all the wrong reasons then perhaps this movie is for you.
+The Room's main man is a guy called Tommy Wiseau!
+Wiseau, the man, is a bit of a mystery but if you need a reason to watch a movie that reached cult status for all the wrong reasons then perhaps this movie is for you.

 Quick Movie Info

 Let me start by saying this movie has been labeled as “the worst movie ever made,” but I’ll give you the watered down short version.

 The Room (not to be confused with another movie called Room which was excellent) centers around Johnny who’s a banker and Lisa his fiancé who are very, very in love.
 You can clearly see this love throughout the movie due to Wiseau’s prescription of an attempt at soft porn very early in the film and then continuing with many, many more love scenes afterward.